zhouhhh/micro-app/README.md

 microApp.start()
 ```

-3、Assign a route to the sub application
+3、Assign a route to the micro application
 ```js
 // router.js
 import Vue from 'vue'